YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 YottaDB supports both ydb_* environment variables and gtm* environment variables.
 If the ydb* environment variable is not defined, but the gtm* environment variable is defined, the ydb* environment variable is also defined to have the same value as the gtm* environment variable the first time the gtm* environment variable is read.
 If the ydb* environment variable and the gtm* environment variable are both defined, the ydb* environment variable value takes precedence.

+Environment variables of the form ydb_xc_<package> are used to point to the call-out tables for external calls, and the GT.M names of these variables are of the form GTMXC_<package>.

 A comprehensive list of environment variables that are directly or indirectly used by YottaDB follows:

 **EDITOR** is a standard system environment variable that specifies the full path to the editor to be invoked by YottaDB in response to the ZEDit command (defaults to vi, if $EDITOR is not set).